On Thursday, June 20:

-Of 500 large-cap stocks and exchange-traded funds in my analytical universe, 69 broke beyond their 20-day price channels, four to the upside and 65 to the downside.
+Of 2,304 stocks and exchange-traded funds in this week's analytical universe, 227 that are traded on the major American stock exchanges broke beyond their 20-day price channels, six to the upside and 221 to the downside.

 In addition, 34 that are traded over the counter broke out, all to the downside.

 The ratio of bull to bear signals is 1:43, compared to 1:6 the prior trading day, a strengthening of the bearish bias in the markets.
 It is the strongest bearish bias since June 5, when the ratio was 1:84.

 Although the drama of Thursday's market decline makes it look like a capitulation, the numbers above tell a different story.
 It was a strong down day, but not the zombie bears apocalypse.